-Grants and pledges receivable generally consist of unconditional promises received from donors.
+Grants and pledges receivable (see Note 3) generally consist of unconditional promises received from donors.
 Contributions and grants that are expected to be collected within one year are recorded at net realizable value.
 Contributions and grants to be collected or paid after one year are discounted at the net present value of future cash receipts.
 Management determines the allowance for uncollectible contributions and grants based on management's estimate of realization of the underlying contributions and grants.
 Individual contributions or grants are written off when deemed uncollectible.
-There was no allowance for doubtful accounts as of June 30, 2023.
-See Note 3 for grants and pledges receivable as of June 30, 2023.
+There was no allowance for doubtful accounts as of June 30, 2024 or 2023.